ScooloV/bbpedia/docs/death_zone/new_inducements.md

 expansion of their* *underground realm (it is also often used as a food source* *amongst the wealthier members of Skaven society, which* *might explain the number of mutations many well-to-do* *Skaven display with pride!).
-Usually, one of the firrst things* *any aspiring Warlock Engineer learns is how to create and* *manipulate warp lightning.
+Usually, one of the first things* *any aspiring Warlock Engineer learns is how to create and* *manipulate warp lightning.
 This crackling, greenish energy* *represents the unbridled power of pure chaos set loose* *upon the world, and is used as both